alessandrolandra/meta-ppgInteraction/README.md

 Adding the meta-ppgInteraction layer to your build
 =================================================

-The following instructions are supposed to be executed in an environment equipped with Poky, as reference distribution of the Yocto Project. \
+The following instructions are supposed to be executed in a Linux environment equipped with Poky, as reference distribution of the Yocto Project. \
 \
 First of all you need to clone this repository (or download and copy the whole meta-ppgInteraction directory) into **your poky folder**. \
 Then, after initializing your environment with